Naveen Mayur: Early life

 Mayur was born on 25 November 1978.
 He completed his primary education from Sri Kumaran's School, Bangalore.
 Later, he joined National High School and subsequently the Sri Bhagawan Mahaveer Jain College where he obtained a degree in Bachelor of Business Management.
 Mayur began modeling later and was one of 25 models selected from South India for the Regional Scanning of Graviera Mr. India in 1997, but was disqualified because he was under-age to contest.
 He was subsequently introduced to film director Sunil Kumar Desai, who cast him in his first film, Sparsha.

 Career

 Mayur began acting when in college and performed in plays such as Naanu Neenu.
 After his film debut with Sparsha, he was cast in T. S. Nagabharana's Neela.

-Mayur was cast as the college-going Kiran in Ananda (2003), a remake of the 2001 Telugu-language film Aanandam, opposite Rutika.
+Mayur was cast as the college-going Kiran in Ananda (2003), a remake of the 2001 Telugu-language film Anandam, opposite Rutika.
 Srikanth of Deccan Herald wrote of his performance: "Naveen Mayur has come of age.
 He exudes confidence in his role and shows some excitement on the screen for the youngsters of his age."
 Mayur received praise for his role of a cancer patient in Uppi Dada M.B.B.S..
 R. G. Vijayasarathy of Rediff.com felt that he "comes out with flying colours..."

 Mayur also worked in television; he appeared in the popular soap, Danda Pindagalu.